Soundproofing a garage door – Create a quieter and more comfortable environment

 - Use acoustic panels on the walls to absorb sound waves.

-- Lay down a thick carpet or rubber flooring to reduce footstep and vibration noise.
+- Lay down a thick carpet or rubber flooring to reduce sound from footsteps and vibrations.

-Many soundproofing materials also have thermal insulating properties.
-By soundproofing the garage door, you can:
+Many soundproofing materials also have heat-insulating properties.
+By soundproofing your garage door, you can:

 Reduce heat loss